 When 4K TVs were first introduced, there was not much 4K content to watch.
 This caused some consumers to hesitate purchasing the TVs.
 Now there's so much 4K content available that it's no longer an issue.

 Currently, there are various forms of 4K content from 4K broadcasting, 4K streaming services, 4K Blu-ray players & discs to even UGC videos filmed with 4K cameras or 4K smart phones.
-There are approximately 80 channels worldwide that broadcast in 4K (according to Wikipedia), and VoD services such as Netflix, Amazon Prime, Vudu and Rakuten also offer a wide range of content such as 4K movies and TV series.
+There are approximately 80 channels worldwide that broadcast in 4K (according to Wikipedia), and VoD services such as Netflix, Amazon Prime, Vudu and Rakuten also offer a wide range of contents such as 4K movies and TV series.
 Plus, if you have a 4K Blu-ray player you can easily purchase and enjoy 4K videos from places like Amazon.com.

 Enjoy all your content in

 It would be great if all recorded content were filmed in 4K, but there's still a lot of lower resolution content out there in comparison to 4K content.
 However, thankfully this is not a concern because of upscaling.